 The following personal protective equipment is mandatory for all sparring competitors: ITF type foam hand and feet protectors (of any matching colour, though the organising committee recommends competitors wear all blue or all red protective equipment when assigned blue or red respectively in order to provide maximum clarity to the judges scoring the match); head guard (of any matching colour); mouth guard (clear or white only – no exceptions, this is to ensure referees can easily spot any sign of blood); and groin guard (male divisions only).
 The following protective equipment is optional: foam shin and forearm guards (male and female divisions), female breast protector and female groin guard (female divisions only).
 All applicable protective equipment must be worn beneath the dobok.

-Registration and weigh-in must be attended by all athletes.
-Competitors must be above the minimum weight (the maximum of next lowest category) and below the maximum limit specified to achieve the required weight.
-There will be a maximum -/+200 g allowance for players being under/over their weight at the weigh-in and this will be strictly applied.
-Competitors who fail to meet their weight may have a further attempt within the scheduled period, or, may change weight divisions (a category change fee will be applied).
-The organisers may adjust weight and grade division where required.
-Adjacent weight categories may be combined if there are less than four competitors in a division.
-Competitors may only enter 1 weight division.
-In all sparring divisions there will be awarded 2 Bronze, 1 Silver, 1 Gold.
+Registration and weigh-in must be attended by all athletes, coaches and corner judges.
+Competitors must be above the minimum weight and below the maximum limit specified to achieve the required weight.
+Competitors who fail to meet their weight may have two further attempts within the scheduled period, or may change weight division; a category change fee will be applied.
+There will be a maximum -/+200 g allowance for athletes being under or over their weight at the weigh-in and this will be strictly applied.
+The organisers may adjust weight and grade divisions where required.
+Adjacent or ante adjacent weight categories will be combined if there are less than four competitors in a division.
+Athletes may only enter 1 weight division in each tournament bracket.
+In all sparring divisions 2 Bronze, 1 Silver, 1 Gold will be awarded.